cronkitedata/cronkite-docs/docs/foia/public-records-outside-in.md

 Federal records are often a subset of what's collected at the state level, which is in turn a subset of what's collected by counties or cities.
 As an example, water quality measures are taken one by one by individual water utilities sampling specific households.
 Those records are often on paper.
 They are typed into a database, then usually forwarded to a state agency, which standardizes the format at sends them along to the federal EPA.
 At every stage, some details are lost.

 Some places to look:

-* Public records aggregators : [data.world](https://data.world), [enigma.io's public site](https://public.enigma.io), [muckrock.org](https://www.muckrock.com/).
+* Public records aggregators : [data.world](https://data.world), [muckrock.org](https://www.muckrock.com/).
 There may be data aggregators for your specific topic as well.

 * Open records portals in the federal government and some other states and cities.
 Other places that have released data in the past include California (state), Oakland, New York State, New York City, Washington DC and Chicago.
 Think of these as the minimum you should be able to get in most areas.

 ### Narrow your topic and your story ideas